Fatah–Hamas conflict: December 2006 to January 2007

 Facing international sanctions, the Hamas-led Palestinian Authority depended on the import of large amounts of cash to pay its debts.
 On 14 December 2006, Prime Minister Ismail Haniyeh, carrying tens of millions in donations, was denied by Israel entry into Gaza via the Rafah Border Crossing.
-Angry Hamas militants stormed the post, which was manned by European monitors and Abbas' Presidential Guard, responsible for security there.
+Angry Hamas militants stormed the post, which was staffed by European monitors and defended by Abbas' Presidential Guard, responsible for security there.
 After guards had fired at the Hamas militants, they took over the hall, firing shots into the air.
 A Hamas official tried to get the militants to disperse.
 Haniyeh had already cut short his trip due to mounting tensions between Hamas and rival faction Fatah, after three sons of a Fatah security chief were killed days earlier.

 The same day, Haniyeh was allowed to return to Gaza without the money, but while crossing the border, gunmen attacked his car, killing one bodyguard.
 One of Haniyeh's sons was moderately wounded and his political adviser Ahmed Youssef was lightly wounded.
 At the time, Fatah PLC member and former Fatah security chief Mohammed Dahlan was blamed for this apparent assassination attempt.
-Peace activist Ellen Rosser also believes that it were Dahlan's men who tried to assassinate Haniyeh.
+Peace activist Ellen Rosser also believes that it was Dahlan's men who tried to assassinate Haniyeh.
 Fighting broke out in the West Bank after Palestinian National Security Forces fired on a Hamas rally in Ramallah.
-Security units loyal to Mahmoud Abbas and dressed in riot gear, used clubs and rifles to beat back the demonstrators before the shooting broke out.
-At least 20 people were wounded in the clashes, which came shortly after the attempt to assassinate Ismail Haniya.
+Security units loyal to Mahmoud Abbas and dressed in riot gear used clubs and rifles to beat back the demonstrators before the shooting broke out.
+At least 20 people were wounded in the clashes, which came shortly after the attempt to assassinate Ismail Haniyeh.